obert W. Parker is a prize-winning, critically acclaimed composer and performer with over thirty years' experience as a liturgical musician.

 He studied choral conducting from Jon Bailey at the Institute of Sacred Music at Yale University, where he also studied percussion from Metropolitan Opera timpanist Fred Hinger, and composition from Tony-award winning composer Maury Yeston.

 He earned a Bachelor's degree from Yale College and a Master's degree from the Yale School of Music.

 After sojourning briefly in the field of Information Technology as a technical writer and as a speaker for international conferences on technical communications, he left the fields of industry and went back to school.

 He holds a Doctor of Musical Arts degree from the Claremount Graduate University, where he studied performance practice with Roland Jackson and musicology with Nancy van Deusen, and served as conductor of the Collegium Musicum and assistant conductor of the Pomona College Band.

 He has presented papers before the College Music Society and the California Association of Independent Schools, and has written articles for The American Organist.

 As an organist and conductor, Dr. Parker performed for a wide range of denominations: Catholic, Presbyterian, Methodist, Lutheran, Episcopalian, and others.

 His most recent position was as the organist at the Cathedral Center of Saint Paul in Los Angeles, where he was commissioned to compose Behold My Servant, the ordination anthem for The Very Reverend Jon Bruno as the sixth Episcopal Bishop of Los Angeles, also serving as organist for the ordination.

-He is currently on the faculty of Flintridge Preparatory School in La Cañada Flintridge, California.
+He was on the faculty of Flintridge Preparatory School in La Cañada Flintridge, California.